MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Abstract

 \section{Abstract}

-Open-vocabulary object detection (OVD) seeks to recognize and localize object categories beyond those seen during training.
-Recent approaches typically leverage vision-language models (VLMs) to generate pseudo-labels using image-text alignment, allowing detectors to generalize to unseen classes without explicit supervision.
-However, these methods depend heavily on direct image–text matching, neglecting the intermediate reasoning steps essential for interpreting semantically complex scenes.
-This results in limited robustness when confronted with crowded or occluded visual contexts.
-In this paper, we introduce CoT-PL, a new framework that employs structured visual chain-of-thought (CoT) reasoning into the pseudo-labeling process.
-CoT-PL decomposes object understanding into three interpretable steps: (1) region perception even for unseen objects, (2) category recognition via zero-shot reasoning, and (3) background grounding to separate semantically complex objects.
-Crucially, the third step naturally motivates our contrastive background learning (CBL) that uses the pre-computed background cues as negatives to promote feature disentanglement between objects and background.
-In this way, CoT reasoning and CBL form an integrated pipeline tailored to robust pseudo-labeling in crowded or occluded scenes.
-Notably, in these two settings, our novel-class pseudo-label quality achieves relative improvements of 103.4\% and 168.4\% over the best prior, respectively.
-Our extensive experiments demonstrate that CoT-PL achieves +7.7 AP$_{50}$ on open-vocabulary COCO and +2.9 mask AP on LVIS for novel classes, setting a new state of the art.
+Open-vocabulary object detection (OVD) aims to recognize and localize object categories beyond the training set.
+Recent approaches leverage vision-language models to generate pseudo-labels using image-text alignment, allowing detectors to generalize to unseen classes without explicit supervision.
+However, these methods depend heavily on single-step image-text matching, neglecting the intermediate reasoning steps crucial for interpreting semantically complex visual contexts, such as crowding or occlusion.
+In this paper, we introduce MSPL, a framework that incorporates multi-step visual reasoning into the pseudo-labeling process for OVD.
+It decomposes complex scene understanding into three interpretable steps—object localization, category recognition, and background grounding—where these intermediate reasoning states serve as rich supervision sources.
+Extensive experiments on standard OVD evaluation protocols demonstrate that MSPL achieves state-of-the-art performance with superior pseudo-labeling efficiency, outperforming the strong baseline by 9.4 AP$_{50}$ for novel classes on OV-COCO and improving box and mask AP$_r$ by 3.2 and 2.2, respectively, on OV-LVIS. \keywords{Open Vocabulary \and Object Detection \and Pseudo-Labeling}